alekstorm/spray/docs/documentation/spray-routing/parameter-directives/parameters.rst

 -----------
 Query parameters can be either extracted as a String or can be converted to another type.
 The parameter name can be supplied either as a String or as a Symbol.
-Parameter extraction can be modified to mark a query parameter as required or optional or to filter requests where a parameter has a certain value:
+Parameter extraction can be modified to mark a query parameter as required, optional, or repeated, or to filter requests where a parameter has a certain value:

 ``"color"``
     extract value of parameter "color" as ``String``